 - Repeatable Read

-SQL Server** provides following two additional isolation levels (** SQL Server 2005 & Upwards)
+SQL Server** provides the following two additional isolation levels (** SQL Server 2005 & Upwards):

 - Read Committed Snapshot